aaronleishman/aaronleishman.github.io/_pages/chilli.md

 permalink: /chili/
 ---

+I have placed 1st place 3 times at various cook offs.
+While placing 2nd and 3rd place multiple times along the way.

 Makes 6 Quarts

 What you need: |
 --------------- | -
-2 lb. pork sausage | 1 onion chopped
+2 lb. pork sausage |
-1 can (15.5 oz.)
-Dark kidney beans, rinsed |
+1 can (15.5 oz.) dark kidney beans, rinsed |
-1 can (15.5 oz.)
-Light kidney beans, rinsed |
+1 can (15.5 oz.) light kidney beans, rinsed |
 1 can (8 oz.) no-salt-added tomato sauce |
-3 cups of Mild or Medium Black Bean & Corn Salsa (HyVee or Safeway brands are recommended|
+3 cups of mild or medium black bean & corn salsa (I use HyVee or Safeway branded salsa) |
+1 onion chopped |
 1 cup of frozen corn |
+1 chopped green bell pepper |
-2 chopped Bell Peppers 1 green 1 red |
+1 chopped red bell pepper |
 4 Tbsp chili power |
+6 quart or larger slow cooker

 Instructions: |
 ----------- | -
 Brown the meat. |
 Drain the grease from the meat. |
 Spoon the meat into the slow cooker |
-Add all the remaining ingredients |
+Add all the remaining ingredients into the slow cooker |
+Mix the ingredients together in the slow cooker
 Cover with lid |
 Cook on LOW 5 to 6 hours (or on HIGH 3 to 4 hours) |
+While it is cooking stir the chili every 30 to 60 minutes |

 Optional to Serve with the Chili|
 ------------ | -